Brian-Baros/SarahMemory/README.md

 ---
 ### **3. Token Compression Breakthrough**
-You are developing a new system that:
+I have now and currently developing a new system that:

 - Reduces token usage from **10,000 → ~100**
 - Increases speed